June 30 - 4:30pm - Windham World Affairs Council Meeting

 December 14 - Monday, private class 4:45 to 7:15 pm

 December 17 - Thursday - S.H.M.
 Music Residency

-December 18 - Friday - 5 to midnight African dance and music benefit
+December 18 - Friday - 8 to midnight -- African Music / Dance Community Celebration / Benefit

 December 19 - Saturday (Private Party)